lquatrin/i3d21/assignment_9.md

 <img src="https://github.com/lquatrin/i3d21_p/blob/main/data/gifs/a9/cow_optimization_demo_5_0_5_0_45.gif" width="300" height="300" /><img src="data/imgs/a9/5_0_4_rgb.png" width="60%">

-In this case, some cases didn't converge to the correct position.
-It seems that the optimization procedure gets stuck in a position where it can't find a better direction to converge.
+The 3th and 4th experiments didn't converge to the correct position.
+It seems that the optimization procedure gets stuck in a position where it can't find a better direction to converge based on the generated images.

 ### Light Position Optimization